agussman/a_python_tutorial/100_Basic_Python/README.md

 $ python basic_python.py
 ```

-Then look at the content of script againt to make sure you understand what it did.
+Then look at the content of script again to make sure you understand what it did.